 - Bake seeds for approximately 15 minutes until they are lightly toasted, turning every 5 minutes and set aside to cool.

-- Whisk lemon juice, salt, pepper and honey until smooth.
+- Make the dressing: Whisk lemon juice, salt, pepper and honey until smooth.
 While whisking, slowly drizzle in oil until emulsified.

 - Place carrots and scallions in a large mixing bowl, pour on dressing and mix well.

 - Add cooled seeds and lightly mix again.

 Make It Vegan.
 Replace the honey with another liquid sweetener, like agave syrup or maple syrup.